Wulf/vite-rs/README.md

 - Low-touch;
   - No build script changes required.
   - No `package.json` changes required.
-  - No Vite config changes, but:
+  - No Vite config changes ([except one](#vite-rs-hmr-config-change) for HMR), and:
     - this crate [forces](#require-manifest-true-note) manifest generation,
-    - and requires [specifying the output directory](#require-specifying-custom-vite-build-dir) (in Rust) if you've changed it from the default in your vite config.
+    - requires [specifying the output directory](#require-specifying-custom-vite-build-dir) (in Rust) if you've changed it from the default in your vite config,

 > [!CAUTION]
 > We've written tests for Unix operating systems.
 Windows support is still a work-in-progress.
 Please report any issues you encounter!